Gerwin Lake: International career

 Lake was first called up to the Sint Maarten national team in March 2019.
 He qualifies to represent the nation through his Curaçaon father and Sint Maartener mother.
 He reached out to a representative of the Sint Maarten Soccer Association and was one of approximately thirty players invited to a tryout in the Dutch town of Zeist.
 He made his first international appearance for the team on 23 March 2019 in a 2019–20 CONCACAF Nations League qualifying match against Saint Martin.
 He started the match and scored his first two international goals in the eventual 4–3 victory.
 Lake scored at least one goal in each of his first five matches for Sin Maarten for a total of seven goals over that span.

+Following the conclusion of the 2022–23 CONCACAF Nations League, Lake was named to League C’s Best XI because of his eight goals scored.
+This was the highest goal tally of any player in any league of the tournament.
+Sint Maarten ended the campaign as the winners of Group A and were set to participate in 2023 CONCACAF Gold Cup qualification and the 2023–24 CONCACAF Nations League B.

+With eighteen international goals, he is Sint Maarten’s all-time leading goal scorer and has already been described as a “historic figure” for the nation.